 The PowerEdge R730xd server supports multiple internal drives.
 A RAID controller can be used to create RAID disks by using the internal drives.
 The disk mirroring (RAID 1) configuration protects the application data from disk failures.
-When a PowerEdge R730xd server is configured with 16 LFF drives, seven RAID 1 disks can be used to store copies of Exchange databases.
-These RAID 1 disks can be created by using 12 disks in the front bay and 2 disks in the internal drive tray.
-The remaining two drives in the internal drive tray can be used as Exchange restore LUN and hot spare for the RAID disks.
+When a PowerEdge R730xd server is configured with 12 LFF drives, five RAID 1 disks can be used to store copies of Exchange databases.
+These RAID 1 disks can be created by using 10 disks in the front bay.
+The remaining two drives in the front bay can be used as Exchange restore LUN and hot spare for the RAID disks.
 The rear-accessible 2.5-inch drives can be configured as a RAID 1 disk and used for deploying operating system.
 Figure 4 illustrates this configuration.